SHadrack-Buddy/Shadrack-Buddy/README.md

 ###

 <p align="left">I'm a Computer Systems Engineering student passionate about turning ideas into code and solving real-world problems with technology.
-From writing Python scripts to building secure cloud apps, I love exploring the endless possibilities of software development, AI/ML, cybersecurity, and cloud computing.<br><br>When I'm not debugging or deploying, I'm probably:<br><br>🤖 Learning something new about AI or cybersecurity<br><br>🔧 Automating a random daily task just for fun<br><br>☕ Running on caffeine and clean code<br><br>🚀 Breaking things (ethically!) to make them better<br><br>This GitHub is where I share my projects, learning journey, and experiments.
+From writing Python scripts to building secure cloud apps, I love exploring the endless possibilities of software development, AI/ML, cybersecurity, and cloud computing.<br><br>When I'm not debugging or deploying, I'm probably:<br><br>🤖 Learning something new about AI or cybersecurity<br><br>🔧 Automating a random daily task just for fun<br><br>☕ Running clean code<br><br>🚀 Breaking things (ethically!) to make them better<br><br>This GitHub is where I share my projects, learning journey, and experiments.
 Thanks for stopping by — feel free to explore, collaborate, or just say hi! 😄</p>

 ###